Crossroads, Part 1

 I left work a couple hours later than usual.
 My boss asked me to stay to finish a project that he, in his round about ways, blamed me for the inconsistencies.
 I blamed him.
 He stayed late to avoid his kids and wife, and he dragged me into it.
 They paid me well and I rarely stayed past five, but I was too tired to look at it in a positive way.

 Mike, my ex-boyfriend and I dated for over three years.
 He was the one I was going to marry.
 Things had not gone well from spring until Thanksgiving.
 We were pulling apart.
 I denied it, putting on a happy face at his parents’ for Thanksgiving.
 After that weekend, he said, “We should split up, see where we end up.”
 I shouted at him that if he didn’t want to buy me a Christmas gift, that was okay, but we didn’t have to break up.
-I had already purchased an I Pod, two sweaters and a new leather wallet for him.
-I gave it to him at Christmas, but that didn’t help.
+I had already purchased an iPad for him.
+I gave him the gift at Christmas thinking that maybe we’d still end up together.
+I was wrong.
 He gave me nothing.
-He offered to give back the gifts, but I stormed out.
+He offered to give the iPad back, but I stormed out.
 I cried to him for two months and then stopped calling.
 He called me a couple of weeks ago, but I didn’t pick up and hadn’t called him back.
 I had no idea what I would say.

 The pressure from my parents started.
 “Sweetheart, you’re running out of time,” my mother hounded me about my biological clock.
 She wanted me to come back home to live.
 In twenty years of living away from my parents, brothers and their families, I had always thought that one day I would end up back home.
 At least I had moved closer in the past seven years.
 Now it was only a three-hour drive versus a three-hour plane ride.